 I've seen a person with goats looking for free kudzu!

-local Freecycle on Yahoo Groups
+Join the local Freecycle on Yahoo Groups

 and get in on the fun!
 Freecycle also has a Freecycle Community group that features discussions and other things not allowed on the actual Freecycle group site.